Battle of Stones River: January 1–3, 1863

 On the morning of January 3, a large supply train and reinforced infantry brigade led by Brig.
 Gen. James G. Spears reached Rosecrans.
 Wheeler's cavalry attempted to capture the ammunition train that followed it but was repulsed.
 Late that evening, Thomas attacked the center of the Confederate line with two regiments in reaction to constant enemy sharpshooting against troops in his division under Lovell H. Rousseau.
 Thomas drove the Confederates from their entrenchments, taking about 30 prisoners.
 Despite this action, the main battle is generally accepted to have ended on January 2.

 Bragg now knew that Rosecrans was not likely to retreat and would continue to receive reinforcements—the Confederates had only about 20,000 men ready to resume a battle and intelligence reports convinced Bragg that Rosecrans would soon have 70,000—and he knew that the miserable weather of freezing rain could raise the river enough to split his army.
 Beginning at 10:00 p.m. on January 3, he withdrew through Murfreesboro and began a retreat to Tullahoma, Tennessee, 36 miles (58 km) to the south.
 Rosecrans occupied Murfreesboro on January 5, but made no attempt to pursue Bragg.
 Rosecrans was quoted after the battle as saying, "Bragg's a good dog, but Hold Fast's a better."

 Aftermath

 Casualties

 Total casualties in the battle were 25,645: 13,906 on the Union side and 11,739 for the Confederates, or 32.7% of all troops.
-Considering that only about 78,400 men were engaged, this was the highest percentage of casualties (3.8% killed, 19.8% wounded, and 7.9% missing/captured) of any major battle in the Civil War, higher in absolute numbers than the infamous bloodbaths at Shiloh and Antietam earlier that year.
+Considering that only about 78,400 men were engaged, this was the highest percentage of casualties (3.8% killed, 19.8% wounded, and 7.9% missing/captured) of any major battle in the Civil War and higher in absolute numbers than any earlier battle in U.S. history, including the infamous bloodbaths at Shiloh and Antietam earlier that year.
 Four brigadier generals were killed or mortally wounded: Confederate James E. Rains and Roger W. Hanson; Union Edward N. Kirk and Joshua W. Sill.
-Also among the wounded was Union soldier Frances Elizabeth Quinn, one of many women who disguised themselves as men to fight in the civil war.
+Frances Elizabeth Quinn was among the Union wounded, one of many female American Civil War soldiers.